sal0max/kraken/README.md

 ### How-to

 1. In the Instagram app, just share the photo you like to download and select `Share via…` or `Share Link…` (Depending on Instagram version).
-2. Select `Tuck – Instagram Image Downloader` and watch the magic happen.
+2. Select `Tuck for Instagram` and watch the magic happen.

 ### Screenshots